-Households consume two types of goods: imported final goods and goods that are produced on domestic market.
+Households consume two types of goods: imported final goods and goods that are produced on the domestic market.
 Both goods are bought on a monopolistically competitive market where households meet importers and retailers.
-Demand for imported and domestic goods depends on the relative prices (hence on the exchange rate) and the overall amount of consumption as a function of the households income.
-We assume persistency of the domestic and imported goods consumption over time, reflecting the existence of habits.
-Households' labor services are "sold" to the labor union that is involved in a "bargaining" process over households wage with domestic producers.
-In a bargaining process the union negotiates a wage that keeps track with the domestic prices and workers productivity growth.
-Since the households are at the same time the owners of the firms (in the model economy), they are entitled to the profits from all of the sectors present in the economy.
+Demand for imported and domestic goods depends on the relative prices (hence on the exchange rate) and the overall amount of consumption as a function of the households' income.
+We assume persistence of domestic and imported goods consumption over time, reflecting the existence of habits.
+Households' labor services are "sold" to the labor union that is involved in a "bargaining" process over households' wage with domestic producers.
+In a bargaining process, the union negotiates a wage that keeps pace with the domestic prices and workers' productivity growth.
+Since the households are at the same time owners of the firms (in the model economy), they are entitled to the profits from all of the sectors in the economy.

-Households take loans from banks to finance their consumption expenditure.12 Excess income is invested in banks' deposit.
-Therefore, high deposit and loan interest rates make household inclined to postpone their consumption.
-It is important to point out that the exchange rate will not only affect households decisions about consumption of imported goods, but it will also have intertemporal effects on overall consumption since loans and deposits are linked to the exchange rate.
+Households take loans from banks to finance their consumption expenditure.12 Excess income is invested in bank deposits.
+Therefore, high deposit and loan interest rates make households inclined to postpone their consumption.
+It is important to point out that the exchange rate will not only affect households' decisions about the consumption of imported goods, but it will also have intertemporal effects on overall consumption since loans and deposits are linked to the exchange rate.

-On the production side, domestic producers use capital, labor and intermediary goods to produce final goods.
+On the production side, domestic producers use capital, labor and intermediate goods to produce final goods.
 Capital and oil are imported from abroad, whereas labor is "bought" from the labor union.
 Producers take loans either from domestic banks or from abroad to pay for their input costs.
-Demand for loans depends on the relative interest rates (making substitution between domestic and foreign financing possible) and the total borrowing (that depends on the total production).
+Demand for loans depends on the relative interest rates (making substitution between domestic and foreign financing possible) and total borrowing (which depends on total production).
 Produced final goods are sold to retail firms.
-The amount of produced final goods depends on the cost of production (determined by interest rates on loans, kuna depreciation, and factor prices) and retailers' demand that is induced by the households demand for domestic goods.
-To close down the producer sector, under the assumption of small open economy we model exporting firms' behavior as exogenous.
+The amount of produced final goods depends on the cost of production (determined by interest rates on loans, kuna depreciation, and factor prices) and retailers' demand that is induced by household demand for domestic goods.
+To close out the producer sector, under the assumption of a small open economy we model exporting firms' behavior as exogenous.

-Finally we describe the financial side of the model.
+Finally, we describe the financial side of the model.
 We treat domestic banks as loan granting institutions to both households and domestic producers.
-To finance loans, banks collect deposits from households and borrow from abroad thereby making interest rates on households' and producers' loans dependent on the foreign interest rate.
+To finance loans, banks collect deposits from households and borrow from abroad, thereby making interest rates on households' and producers' loans dependent on the foreign interest rate.
 Moreover, the regulation costs in terms of reserve requirements imposed by monetary authority as well as the aggregate amount of deposits and loans determine the interest rates charged by the commercial banks.
-The exchange rate has negligible effects on the interest rates since banks completely transfer the exchange rate risk to households and firms as a consequence of the full eurozation assumption (household income, wages and profits, are in domestic currency).
-In order to make the model suitable for policy analysis in the context of the Croatian economy, we model monetary authority as the one in charge of the reserve requirement rate imposed on both total and specifically foreign liabilities of commercial banks.
+The exchange rate has negligible effects on interest rates since banks completely transfer exchange rate risk to households and firms as a consequence of the full euroization assumption (household income, wages and profits, are in domestic currency).
+In order to make the model suitable for policy analysis in the context of the Croatian economy, we model the monetary authority as the one in charge of the reserve requirement rate imposed on both total and specifically foreign liabilities of commercial banks.

-12We assume full eurization in our model economy, making the loans fully indexed to the exchage rate.
-Although it might seem extreme, it makes sense because of the high eurization in banking sector; at the same time, it simplifies the models analitical tractability without having an impact on the general results.
+12 We assume full euroization in our model economy, making the loans fully indexed to the exchange rate.
+Although it might seem extreme, it makes sense because of the high euroization in the banking sector; at the same time, it simplifies the model's analytical tractability without having an impact on the general results.